loopbio/python-motifapi/README.md

         * scheduling specific (above)
         * `value` (required): the new value of the parameter
  * `schedule/io/<name>/set`
-    * schedule the setting of the named ouput to the provided value. in index or master mode in a multiple camera setup, the named output channel must be on a output device attached to the master or index node.
+    * schedule the setting of the named output to the provided value. in index or master mode in a multiple camera setup, the named output channel must be on a output device attached to the master or index node.
     * arguments